Air Fryer Green Beans

 • Use cooking spray to evenly coat the green beans in oil.
 This will ensure a light, even coating.

 • Know that all air fryers are different.
 The times suggested work well for the basket air fryer that I tested them in but they can vary depending on size and brand.
-The first time you make this recipe, keep an eye on your green beans
+The first time you make this recipe, keep an eye on your green beans.

 Oven Methods: Convection Cooking or Baking

 Even though an air fryer is just a small convection oven, when using an actual convection oven, the cooking time will vary.
 I tried this recipe in my large convection oven and found that I needed to raise both the time and temperature.
 I baked them for 10 minutes at 400 degrees in my convection oven and 10 minutes at 425 degrees in my regular oven.
 We did a taste test and concluded that air fried in a basket tasted the best, followed by convection oven, followed by the conventional oven.
+No matter how you cook them, it will be the perfect side dish.

-Breaded green beans on a baking sheet
+Breaded green beans on a baking sheet.

 Best Dips for Fried Green Beans

-Storing and Re-Heating the Leftovers
+Storing and Reheating the Leftovers

 More Green Bean Recipes

-How to Make Air Fryer Green Beans
+How to Make Air Fried Green Beans

-Air Fryer Green Beans
+Air Fried Green Beans

-5 from 6 votes
+5 from 12 votes

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 8 mins
+Cook Time 8 minutes

-Total Time 18 mins
+Total Time 18 minutes

 Course Appetizer, Side Dish